Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Computing the Distance

-It remains to show that we can compute the initial order in which the circle arcs intersect $e$ fast.
-First compute the arrangement $\mathcal{A}$ of circles with radius $a$ around the vertices of $Q$.
-This can be done in $O(n^2)$ time~\cite{ChazelleLe86}.
-We need to determine in which order the arcs of the circles intersect $e$.
-We can determine the order of intersections by traversing in $\mathcal{A}$ the zone of the line $\ell$ spanned by $e$.
-The time for the traversal can be bounded by the complexity of the zone.
-Using that the circles pairwise intersect at most twice and the line intersects each circle also only twice, the complexity of the zone can be bounded by $O(n 2^{\alpha(n)})$~\cite[Theorem 5.11]{SharirAg95}.
-Summing over all edges $e$ this adds a total of $O(n^2 2^{\alpha(n)})$ to the running time.
-Thus the overall running time is $O(T(n) \log(n) + n^2 2^{\alpha(n)} + K' \log n)$.
-The case that $K' > 8 n \ln n$ happens with probability less than $1/n^4$, and also in this case $K'$ is still in $O(n^3)$.
+It remains to show that we can quickly find $I_a$ and $I_b$.
+We describe the algorithm for $I_a$.
+First, compute the arrangement $\mathcal{A}_a$ of circles with radius $a$ around the vertices of $Q$.
+This takes $O(n^2)$ time~\cite{ChazelleLe86}.
+To find the intersection order, traverse in $\mathcal{A}_a$ the zone of the line $\ell$ spanned by $e$.
+The time for the traversal is bounded by the complexity of the zone.
+Since the circles pairwise intersect at most twice and $\ell$ intersects each circle only twice, the complexity of the zone is $O(n 2^{\alpha(n)})$~\cite[Theorem 5.11]{SharirAg95}.
+Summing over all edges $e$, this adds a total of $O(n^2 2^{\alpha(n)})$ to the running time.
+To find $I_b$, we proceed similarly with $\mathcal{A}_b$.
+Thus the overall time is $O(T(n) \log(n) + n^2 2^{\alpha(n)} + K')$.
+The event $K' > 8 n \ln n$ has probability less than $1/n^4$, and we always have $K' = O(n^3)$.
 Thus, this case adds $o(1)$ to the expected running time.
-The case $K' \leq 8 n \ln n$ adds $O(n \log^2 n)$ to the expected running time.
-As a consequence we obtain the following lemma.

-\begin{lemma} The \frechet{} distance of two polygonal curves with $n$ vertices each can be computed by a randomized algorithm in $O(n^2 2^{\alpha(n)} + T(n) \log n)$ expected time, where $T(n)$ is the running time for the decision problem. \end{lemma}
+Given $K' \leq 8 n \ln n$, the running time is $O(n \log n)$.
+Lemma~\ref{lem:opt} follows.
+Theorem~\ref{thm:opt} now results from Lemma~\ref{lem:opt}, Theorem~\ref{thm:decpointer}, and Theorem~\ref{thm:decram}.